-Canadian Prime Minister Justin Trudeau and wife to separate
+Canadian Prime Minister Justin Trudeau and his wife announce their separation

 Trudeau is the second prime minister to announce a separation while in office.

-His father, Pierre Trudeau, separated from wife Margaret in 1979, and the two divorced in 1984.
+His father, Pierre Trudeau, and mother, Margaret Trudeau, separated in 1979 and divorced in 1984 during the elder Trudeau’s final year in the prime minister’s office.

 Justin Trudeau channeled the star power of his Liberal icon father when he first won office in 2015.
 Scandals, voter fatigue and economic inflation have taken a toll on his popularity after eight years in power.